juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

     year: 2005
     image:
     tcc: $90 million
-    cfp: $53.5 million for 100 projects
+    cfp: $50.4 million* for 100 projects
     contributor:
       - item:
         partner: People’s Republic of China
     description: |
       The People's Republic of China Poverty Reduction and Regional Cooperation Fund support the process of poverty reduction, regional cooperation, and knowledge sharing for ADB developing member countries in Asia and the Pacific.
-In March 2019, the fund was replenished by $12.5 million, bringing to $90 million its total funds.
-To date, the PRC Fund has funded three project investment grants for $2.55 million, and 96 TA projects for $50.94 million.
+To date, the PRC Fund has funded three project investment grants for $2.55 million, and 97 TA projects for $50.94 million.

       The fund welcomes projects from all sectors, but it prioritizes initiatives from transport, energy, water and urban development, and agriculture and rural development sectors.
 All ADB developing member countries are eligible to access the fund, but for the regional cooperation component, priority is given to the Greater Mekong Subregion and Central Asia Regional Economic Cooperation.
   - item: